bitpay/bitcore/README.md

  cd bin

- # Create a 2-of-2 wallet (.bit.dat is the default filename (saved on HOME ) where the wallet critical data will be stored, add -t for testnet)
+ # Create a 2-of-2 wallet (.bit.dat is the default filename (saved on HOME ) where the wallet critical data will be stored)
+ #
+ # TIP: add -t for testnet
  ./wallet create john 2-2
   * Secret to share:
     JevjEwaaxW6gdAZjqgWcimL525DR8zQsAXf4cscWDa8u1qKTN5eFGSFssuSvT1WySu4YYLYMUPT